BMscis/reach-tutorial/Documentation/Tutorial/Full/NFTeaTutorial.md

             Here we implement a [parallel reduce](https://docs.reach.sh/rsh/consensus/#parallelreduce) to run the auction until auction time runs out.

+            The main process in parallel reduce is the while loop which changes state once certain conditions are met.
+Parallel reduce runs as long as the while condition is true, or the timeout function has clocked out.
+            We are using parallel reduce since we are running an auction, and we expect multiple bidders to run at the same time.
+Parallel reduce runs in consensus and ensures for a fair race where the winner of the auction is the result of the parallel reduce.

             1. All `Bidder`s will be competing against each other to make the highest bid while simultaneously racing against the auction time.

             2. We will use a `while` loop that keeps the auction active as long as the auction time is not over.